Skip to content

 Repeat the installation process.
 The automatic installation script will automatically replace the executable program and restart the service.

-At the same time, the previous configuration file content will be retained.
+At the same time, previous configuration file contents will be preserved.

-Sidecar service is managed by systemd, directly use systemctl to operate:
+The Sidecar service is managed by systemd, so you can directly use systemctl to operate it:

 Bash